 We have seen that skilful use of multiple versions of audiences, channels, ad messaging and creative can reduce cost per lead by as much as 10 times.

 If you reduce cost per lead 10 times, you get 10 times more sales with the same advertising budget.

-We have seen that experimenting with just 3 different visuals for a Facebook campaign the best performing visual is producing 9 times better results than the worst-performing.
+We have seen that by experimenting with just three different visuals for a Facebook campaign, the best-performing visual is producing 9 times better results than the worst-performing.

 Without that experiment, we wouldn’t have known that.